Abdulelah-O/BERT-text-generation-for-Arabic-language/README.md

-# 📝 BERT-Arabic Text Generation
+# 📝 araBERT-Arabic Text Generation

 This project fine-tunes a pre-trained Arabic BERT model, AraBERT, for the task of Masked Language Modeling (MLM).
 The model is trained on a custom Arabic text dataset to learn contextual representations and is then used to complete masked tokens in Arabic sentences, effectively performing text generation.